Mike-Whitley/Statistics/README.md

 # Statistics
-Projects that focus mainly on statistical learning both personal and university
+Projects that focus mainly on statistical learning both personal and university based